 What is the procedure to spay/neuter a cat?

-Spaying, also known as an ovariohysterectomy, is the complete removal of the ovaries and uterus.
-This surgery requires recovery watch, an overnight stay at our clinic and includes IV fluids, recovery with overnight hospitalization, medication to go home with and a custom care collar.
-This also includes a complimentary re-check within two weeks of the surgery, if concerns arise from the surgery.
+Spaying is also known as an ovariohysterectomy and it is the complete removal of the ovaries and uterus.
+This surgery requires recovery watch, IV fluids, medications to go home, and a custom care collar.

 Neuter also known as an orchiectomy, this is a removal of both testicles.
 This is a day surgery and includes recovery watch, medication to go home with and a customer care collar.
 This also includes a complimentary re-check within two weeks of the surgery, if any concerns arise from the surgery.